 Our favourite citation from Barré-Sinoussi:“If you want to reach your expectations, you must set high goals, it is the best way to make progress”

 5. Katherine Johnson

 She was an African-american mathematician pioneer in space science and computing.
-Johnson calculated the trajectory for Alan Shepard, the first American in space and was also in charge of assessing the calculations of the mission that sent the first American to orbit the Earth.
+Indeed, Johnson calculated the trajectory for Alan Shepard, the first American in space.
+And was also in charge of assessing the calculations of the mission that sent the first American to orbit the Earth.

 Her calculations played a big part in the success of the famous Apollo Moon landing program and the start of the Space Shuttle program, as much as in the United States’ first steps into space (Wikipedia, Katherine Johnson).
 In 2015, Johnson was awarded the Presidential Medal of Freedom.